April 18, 2026·Green Fee Tracker Research

 What is the cheapest golf course in San Antonio?

-Olmos Basin Golf Course and Riverside Golf Course (both City of San Antonio) offer the lowest rates at $22 weekday.
-Brackenridge Park ($28) is the next step up and delivers significantly more history and character.
-All three allow unrestricted walking and resident discounts.
+Olmos Basin Golf Course and Riverside Golf Course (both City of San Antonio) are consistently the most affordable.
+Brackenridge Park is the next step up and delivers significantly more history and character.
+All three allow unrestricted walking.
+See current rates in the pricing table above.

 Is San Antonio golf cheaper than Dallas or Austin?

 Yes — San Antonio's public golf market is consistently 10–20% more affordable than Dallas or Austin equivalents.
-The city operates five municipal courses with rates starting at $22, and mid-tier courses run $45–80 vs. $60–100 in Dallas.
-TPC San Antonio is also priced below comparable TPC facilities in other Texas cities.
+The city operates multiple municipal courses at the lowest rates in Texas, and TPC San Antonio is priced below comparable TPC facilities in other cities.

 What is the best golf course in San Antonio?

 TPC San Antonio Oaks Course (former PGA Tour venue, 4.4 stars) is the premium benchmark.
-For value, Pecan Valley Golf Club (1968 PGA Championship site, 4.3 stars, $55) is the strongest recommendation — genuine golf history at an accessible price.
-Briggs Ranch ($95, 4.4 stars) is the top semi-private option.
+For value, Pecan Valley Golf Club (1968 PGA Championship site, 4.3 stars) is the strongest recommendation — genuine golf history at an accessible price.
+Briggs Ranch (4.4 stars) is the top semi-private option.

 Can you play Brackenridge Park Golf Course?

-Yes — Brackenridge Park is a public City of San Antonio course open to all players at $28 weekday.
+Yes — Brackenridge Park is a public City of San Antonio course open to all players.
 Built in 1916 with Donald Ross influence, it is one of the oldest public courses in Texas.
 Walking is permitted and the course has been a staple of San Antonio golf for over a century.

 Ready to find the best deal in your area?